 We are dedicated to offering pro bono opportunities to all our lawyers in every office.
 Our multi-jurisdictional practice uniquely qualifies us to address pro bono matters around the world, whether at a San Francisco legal clinic or in Tanzania at the Office of the Prosecutor at the International Criminal Tribunal for Rwanda (ICTR).

-Our full-time Pro Bono Counsel and her staff work exclusively on directing our pro bono efforts and assists in effectively matching the interests of our lawyers with the needs of individual clients and nonprofit organizations.
-In 2012, Shearman & Sterling lawyers devoted approximately 46,000 hours to pro bono matters, ranging from assisting low-income veterans to micro-finance and development work for low-income entrepreneurs around the globe.
+Our full-time Pro Bono Counsel and her staff work exclusively on directing our pro bono efforts and assist in effectively matching the interests of our lawyers with the needs of individual clients and nonprofit organizations.
+In 2016, Shearman & Sterling lawyers and staff devoted approximately 52,500 hours to pro bono matters, ranging from assisting low-income veterans to micro-finance and development work for low-income entrepreneurs around the globe.

 The firm’s pro bono program is also about choice.
 Our lawyers are encouraged to select their own qualifying pro bono matters, subject to standard conflicts of interest policies.
 There are no ideological limitations or geographic boundaries.
 Lawyers in the London office can represent artists in New York City while lawyers in the New York office can do work with nonprofits in China.
 No matter is too large or too small.
 Attorneys in the Bay Area spend a few hours at a clinic assisting the homeless, while others in the Washington, DC office represent death row inmates.